 Haskell as a Lens

-Functional languages are functional because they promote functions as the most important building block for writing programs.
-They also some lack some features that we consider vital in imperative languages, like loops and mutability.
-A surplus of these languages emerged in the 1980s.
-A supergroup of programming language researchers and academics decided to coordinate their efforts and build a superlanguage that would unify the fractured functional programming community.
+A surplus of functional languages emerged in the 1980s.
+A group of programming language researchers decided to coordinate their efforts and build a superlanguage that would unify the fragmented community.
 The result was Haskell, the first specification of which was released in 1990.
-The language was named after Haskell Curry, a mathematician whose theoretical work showed that computer programs could double as mathematical proofs and who popularized a scheme for building multiple-parameter functions out of simpler single-parameter functions.
-After the language was revealed, Curry's widow informed the language committee that her husband despised his first name.
+The language was named after Haskell Curry, a mathematician whose theoretical work showed that certain kinds of mathematical proofs can be expressed as computer programs.
+After the language was released, Curry's widow informed the language committee that her husband despised his first name.
 Too late.
 The name was immutable.

-The Haskell language has grown over the last 30 years but has never reached a level of adoption that would make it a household name.
+The Haskell language has grown over the last 30 years, but it has never reached a level of adoption that would make it a household name.
 You may question the utility of studying a language that you haven't heard of before, but a language's popularity is not a reliable measure of its worth.
 Companies big and small do employ Haskell programmers and fund its open-source development.
 Meta uses Haskell to fight spam on Facebook.
 Tesla uses it to run self-driving cars.
 Co-star proudly uses Haskell to power their astrology app.
 The New York Times uses it to power parts of their website.

 - How does a programmer choose between values using conditional logic?